gnames/gnparser/README.md

 gnparser -j 200 names.txt > names_parsed.txt

 # to parse files using pipes
-cat names.txt | gnparser -f simple -j 200 > names_parsed.txt
+cat names.txt | gnparser -f csv -j 200 > names_parsed.txt

 # to keep html tags and entities during parsing.
 You gain a bit of performance
 # with this option if your data does not contain HTML tags or entities.